Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-Assumption (A) is satisfied for example in the following cases: \begin{itemize} \item For H-type sub-Laplacians (whose definition is recalled in Appendix \ref{a:Htype}, see also see \cite{Kaplan80} and \cite{fermanian2020quantum}), in particular for sub-Laplacians defined on quotients of the $(2d+1)$-dimensional Heisenberg group (see Appendix \ref{a:Htype}).
-In this case, the vector fields $Z_j$ form a basis of the center of the associated Lie algebra. \item For the quasi-contact sub-Laplacian $\partial_x^2+(\partial_y-x\partial_z)^2+\partial_w^2$ defined on $\mathbf{H}\times(\R/2\pi\Z)$, where $\mathbf{H}$ is a quotient of the 3D Heisenberg group (see Section \ref{s:products} for a precise definition).
-In this case, $m=1$ and $Z_1=\partial_z$. \item For manifolds obtained as products of the previous examples (and associated sub-Laplacians obtained by sum), since Assumption (A) is stable by product. \item More generally, let us consider a connected, simply connected nilpotent Lie group $G$ which is stratified of step $2$, in the sense that its left-invariant Lie algebra $\mathfrak g$, assumed to be real-valued and of finite dimension, is endowed with a vector space decomposition $\mathfrak g=\mathfrak v\oplus \mathfrak z$ where $[\mathfrak v,\mathfrak v]\subset \mathfrak z\neq \{0\}$ and $\mathfrak z$ is the center of $\mathfrak g$.
+\begin{assumption} There exist $m\in\N$ and $Z_1,\ldots,Z_m$ smooth global vector fields on $M$ such that: \begin{enumerate}[(i)] \item At any point $x\in M$ where $\mathcal{D}_x\neq T_xM$, the vector fields $Z_1(x),\ldots,Z_m(x)$ complete $\mathcal{D}_x$ into a basis of $T_xM$ (in particular, they are independent and thus do not vanish at these points); \item For any $1\leq i,j\leq m$, there holds $[\Delta_{\sR},Z_i^*Z_i]=[Z_i^*Z_i,Z_j^*Z_j]=0$. \end{enumerate} \end{assumption} Point (ii) is a strong assumption, sometimes related to the action of a group of symmetries.
+Assumption \ref{a:a} is satisfied for example in the following cases: \begin{itemize} \item For (elliptic) Laplace--Beltrami operators.
+In this case, $m=0$. \item For sub-Laplacians on (quotients of) step $2$ Carnot groups.
+A Carnot group is a simply connected nilpotent Lie group $G$ which is stratified of step $2$, in the sense that its left-invariant Lie algebra $\mathfrak g$, assumed to be real-valued and of finite dimension, is endowed with a vector space decomposition $\mathfrak g=\mathfrak v\oplus \mathfrak z$ where $ \mathfrak z=[\mathfrak v,\mathfrak v]\neq \{0\}$ and $[\mathfrak v,\mathfrak z]=\{0\}$.
 The exponential map $\exp: G\rightarrow \mathfrak g$, which is a diffeomorphism, allows to identify $G$ and $\mathfrak g$.
-Fixing a scalar product $\langle \cdot,\cdot\rangle$ on $\mathfrak v$, there exists an orthonormal basis of left-invariant vector fields $X_1,\ldots,X_N$ spanning $\mathfrak v$.
+We also assume that $\mathfrak g$ carries a scalar product $\langle \cdot,\cdot\rangle$ for which $\mathfrak v$ and $\mathfrak z$ are mutually orthogonal.
+There exists an orthonormal basis of left-invariant vector fields $X_1,\ldots,X_N$ of $\mathfrak v$ for $\langle \cdot,\cdot \rangle_{|\mathfrak v}$.
 The associated sub-Laplacian is $\Delta_{\mathfrak g}=\sum_{i=1}^N X_i^2$, which can also be defined on any compact left-quotient $H$ of $G$.
-Then, taking for the $Z_j$ a basis of $\mathfrak z$, we see that Assumption (A) is satisfied.
-This setting encompasses all previous examples. \item For Baouendi-Grushin-type sub-Laplacians: e.g., for $\partial_x^2+\sin(x)^2\partial_y^2$ in $(\R/2\pi\Z)^2$, the set of points $x$ such that $\mathcal{D}_x\neq T_xM$ consists of the singular lines $\{x=0\}$ and $\{x=\pi\}$, and we can take $Z_1=\partial_y$.
-Note that the usual Baouendi-Grushin operator is $\partial_x^2+x^2\partial_y^2$, but we put here a sine in order to define it on a compact manifold without boundary. \item All the above examples are ``step 2'', but it is also possible to build ad hoc sub-Laplacians satisfying Assumption (A) and requiring higher-order brackets of the $X_i$ to generate the whole tangent bundle, see Appendix \ref{a:Martinet}. \end{itemize}
+Then, taking the family $(Z_j)_{1\leq j\leq m}$ as a basis of $\mathfrak z$, we see that Assumption \ref{a:a} is satisfied.
+This setting encompasses the case of sub-Laplacians defined on quotients of the $(2d+1)$-dimensional Heisenberg group, or more generally for H-type (Heisenberg-type) sub-Laplacians (see \cite{Kaplan80}, \cite{fermanian2020quantum} and Appendix \ref{s:contact}). \item For Baouendi--Grushin-type sub-Laplacians: e.g., for $\partial_x^2+\sin(x)^2\partial_y^2$ in $(\R/2\pi\Z)^2$, the set of points $x$ such that $\mathcal{D}_x\neq T_xM$ consists of the singular lines $\{x=0\}$ and $\{x=\pi\}$, and we can take $Z_1=\partial_y$.
+Note that the usual Baouendi--Grushin operator is $\partial_x^2+x^2\partial_y^2$, but we put here a sine in order to define it on a compact manifold without boundary. \item For the horizontal Laplacian associated to a connection on a principal bundle over a Riemannian manifold.
+The $Z_i$ are then generated by the Lie algebra of the structure group and sweep out the fiber (see \cite[Section 11.2 and Appendix B]{montgomery2002tour}).
+Joint eigenfunctions of horizontal Laplacians on principal bundles have already been studied in several papers, see for instance \cite{guillemin90} and \cite{taylor1992semiclassical}. \item The above examples are ``step 2,'' but it is also possible to build ad hoc sub-Laplacians satisfying Assumption \ref{a:a} and requiring higher-order brackets of the $X_i$ to generate the whole tangent bundle (see Appendix \ref{a:Martinet}). \item For manifolds obtained as products of the previous examples (and associated sub-Laplacians obtained by sum), since Assumption \ref{a:a} is stable under product. \end{itemize}